eralpkaraduman/card-quest/article/article.md

   - @react-navigation/web for web                       (**buggy, experimental**)
   - @react-navigation/native for native                 (**excellent**)

-- Use react-navigation for native, react-router for web
+- Use react-navigation/native for native, react-router-dom for web
   - best of choices on each platform!                   (**nice!**)

 Last option was the way I implemented it.
-Check `App.native.ts` and `App.web.ts` in the [project source][card-quest-source] to see how they are put together.
+Separating page contents from the page containers and the navigation / routing implementation allowed this option to be taken.
+Using [react-navigation/native](https://reactnavigation.org/docs/getting-started/) and [react-router-dom](https://v5.reactrouter.com/web/guides/quick-start) separately on web and native resulted with the best ux in each target.
+Check `App.native.ts` and `App.web.ts` in the [project source][card-quest-source] to see how they were put together.

+### Bundling
+...

 ### Linking
 ... part 2?